 Fast forward to 2018, and. more than 6.3 million students in the U.S. – most of whom were undergraduates – took at least one online course in fall 2016.
 This is what we mean by disruption.

 An industry that has fewer resources such as online learning companies, leveraged new technology to disrupt the mainstream market.

 Now, the question is: Will indirect channels get disrupted too?

 A lot of people think that the middlemen are disappearing.

 People sell standardized transactions and conduct bank transactions online.
 And, we’ve seen a lot of new successful direct sales models, in the past few years.

 For example, I sold my car two years ago.
-Whenever I need a ride, I use Drivenow, a car-sharing platform of BMW.
-Once I enter the car, I can insure my next ride with one tap on my smartphone.
+Whenever I need a ride, I use DriveNow, a car-sharing platform of BMW.
+Once I enter the car, I can ensure my next ride with one tap on my smartphone.